Erythroxylum/psmc/README.md

 #### Usage examples are provided in the header of each sbatch file.

-#### Users will also need to adjust slurm scripts (e.g., '-p') and output scratch directories for local servers in each shell and sbatch script.
+#### Users will also need to adjust slurm scripts for local servers and base directories in many of the shell and sbatch scripts.

 ## 0. Environment Setup
 - **Script:** `00_make_psmc_env.sh`